awsdocs/amazon-redshift-developer-guide/doc_source/t_splitting-data-files.md

 For examples of COPY commands, see [COPY examples](r_COPY_command_examples.md)\.
 For information about data loaded into Amazon Redshift, check the [STL\_LOAD\_COMMITS](r_STL_LOAD_COMMITS.md) and [STL\_LOAD\_ERRORS](r_STL_LOAD_ERRORS.md) system tables\.

-For more information about nodes and the slices contained in each, see [About clusters and nodes](https://docs.aws.amazon.com/redshift/latest/mgmt/working-with-clusters.html#rs-about-clusters-and-nodes) in the *Amazon Redshift Cluster Management Guide*\.
+For more information about nodes and the slices contained in each, see [About clusters and nodes](https://docs.aws.amazon.com/redshift/latest/mgmt/working-with-clusters.html#rs-about-clusters-and-nodes) in the *Amazon Redshift Management Guide*\.